pravega/pravega/documentation/src/docs/security/pravega-security-encryption.md

 ### Certificate management
 Pravega expects administrator user to create and manage certificate creation, deployment and management.
 Pravega provides different configuration parameters where certificates for different communication channels can be specified.
-### Encrypted data flow between Pravega client and Pravega controller and segemtstore
+### Encrypted data flow between Pravega client and Pravega controller and segmentstore
+Pravega uses same cert to interact with both controller and segmentstore.
+The certificates need to be mentioned specifically on the client and the server.
+These certificates are not loaded from the trust store.
 ### Encrypted data flow between Pravega and tier-1 (Apache Bookkeeper)
+Apache bookkeeper supports JKS based truststore.
+Segmentstore uses JKS based truststore to interact with it.
+The configurations
 #### Segmentstore and bookkeeper
 Pravega Segmentstore uses Apache bookkeeper as Tier-1 storage.
 Interactions between segmentstore